-Capcom are determined to make a successful Resident Evil multiplayer game it seems.
+Capcom is determined to make a successful Resident Evil multiplayer game it seems.
 Despite many failed attempts, Resident Evil Re:Verse is an online multiplayer title that was created as "a thank you to fans for the 25th anniversary of the Resident Evil series", according to the YouTube trailer's video description.

 The game adopts a comic-book style look and features six-person deathmatches.
 Players who purchase Resident Evil will get Resident Evil Re:Verse for free.

 There's also an open beta to take part in before the game's release so that Capcom can “test the game’s system, balance, and servers.”

 Scheduled to begin April 8 at 2am ET / 7am BST / 4pm AEST (or April 7 at 11pm PT), the Re:Verse beta will be available to play for three days until April 11 at 2am ET / 7am BST / 4pm AEST (or April 10 at 11pm PT) on PS4, PS5, Xbox One and Xbox Series X/S, as well as on PC via Steam.

 Taking part in the beta is easy—you just need to have a PlayStation 4 or Xbox One console, or a PC via Steam.
 PS5 owners will also be able to download and play the PS4 version via backwards compatibility and the same goes for Xbox Series X/S owners who can check out the Xbox One version, too.

 You'll need to register for a Capcom ID if you haven’t already done so, and then link the Capcom ID account to the console or Steam account that the beta will be played on.
 This can all be done on the Capcom ID website.